 Are there more vehicles offered with diesel engines?

 You’ll find several trucks, work vans, and SUVs powered by diesel fuel.
-This list from Car and Driver covers the 2021 vehicles sold in the United States with diesel engines.
+This list covers the 2021 vehicles sold in the United States with diesel engines.
 A quick review of the list shows you there aren’t any small vehicles in this market using diesel power.

 Should you drive a vehicle powered by diesel?

 The diesel alternative is more efficient than the gasoline engines in every case.
 Using diesel fuel also provides more low-end torque, which improves the tow rating of these large vehicles.
 If you need more towing capacity and want better fuel mileage, diesel power is the way to go.